anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 1. Ephemeral Dataproc Cluster: Running an Airflow DAG that creates a Dataproc on GCE cluster, runs Spark jobs, deletes the cluster created by the DAG
 2. Existing Dataproc Cluster: Running an Airflow DAG with Spark jobs against an existing static Dataproc on GCE cluster

+## Duration
 It takes ~1.5 hours to complete and is fully scrpited, including with Terraform for provisioning.

+## Resources provisioned
+Covered in section 3.1

+## Prerequisites

+- You need to have organization admin rights, and project owner privileges or work with privileged users to complete provisioning.

+## Format

+- The lab is fully scripted - entire solution is provided, and with instructions
+- Is self-paced/self-service

+## Audience

+- A quick read for architects
+- Targeted for hands on practitioners

 ## 1. Clone this repo in Cloud Shell